 1.a.
 Consider a routine like Starting Strength, 3 days a week.
 Barbells preferably, but if you struggle with flexibility then it’s perfectly fine to do bodyweight squats and work into dumbbell goblet squats (for example).
 Getting into the lifting and exercise mindset is of equal importance to the training effect itself.

 1.b.
 Start cutting out the obvious crap in your diet.
-Work towards a target of eating a diet which is comprised of 80% fresh foods, real food, not twinkies and other stuff in boxes.
+Work towards a target of eating a diet that is comprised of 80% fresh foods, real food, not twinkies, and other stuff in boxes.
 If you drink a lot, cut back a little.
 Work towards this 80% target over the next month.

 When the weight loss stalls: